Bright Tots - Information on child development - Autism information. Dyslexia - Information on dyslexia - What is Dyslexia?

 Identifying Dyslexia

-information that is flowing from their eyes to the brain and words and sentences quickly get mixed up in the brain,
+flowing from their eyes to the brain and words and sentences quickly get mixed up making no sense to the reader.
+This

 Common difficulties include: